futoin/specs/draft/ftn16_citool.md

 A standard implementation of this action should be implemented only for web projects with quite specific requirements on target environment.
-Target environment may have a global configuration file "/etc/futoin/futoin.json" to override the default settings.
+Target environment may have a global and user configuration files to override the default settings, tune limits and provide configuration.

 ## 2.7.
 Running